10 Reasons Transient Cruising Sailors Love About Visiting Annapolis by Boat

 3. Marine services.
 As much as they appreciate good restaurants and boutiques, after long sailing journeys, cruisers need some work done on their boats and/or marine supplies.
 There’s a reason Annapolis is a worldwide hub for sailors: If you need engine work, sail repair, electronics maintenance, rigging assistance, sailing hardware, refrigeration work, or a cracked compass fix, you can get it done in Annapolis.
 If you need anything for a cruising boat from fenders to new lines, cleats and blocks, hoses and attachments, batteries and connectors, you can find it at one of the chandleries in Annapolis.
 Fawcett Boat Supply, which was known for years among sailors for being downtown, is now a 2.5-mile Uber or bike ride from City Dock; as always, it’s staffed with experienced sailors.

 4. Duds and suds.
 When they’re done finding boat supplies and a good mechanic, weary travelers appreciate a good laundromat, and Annapolis won’t disappoint.
-The Maryland Avenue Laundromat is well-loved by sailors for a few good reasons: it’s across the street from Galway Bay, an Irish pub with excellent food.
-It’s next door to City Dock Café and near interesting shops, such as Annabeth’s (for wine, snacks, gifts) and Old Fox Books (also serving coffee).
-If you meet the laundromat owner, Annie Small, tell her Molly from SpinSheet sent you.
-Yes, the town is that kind of friendly place.
+(Closed in 2022!)
+The Maryland Avenue Laundromat was well-loved by sailors for a few good reasons: it was across the street from Galway Bay, an Irish pub with excellent food.
+It’s also near interesting shops, such as Annabeth’s (for wine, snacks, gifts), multiple antique shops, and Old Fox Books (serving coffee).

 5. Fellow sailors.
 You cannot swing a cat-o’ nine tails in Annapolis without hitting a sailor.
 While paddling, I’ve struck up conversations with transient cruisers anchored in the creeks.
 They often say, “I have met so many awesome sailors” or “People are so friendly here.”
 Sailors in this town are a giving bunch.
 They’ll give you restaurant recommendations, directions, and phone numbers of friends who can help you.
 They’ll invite you to “docktails” and dinner and lend you their cars.
 To be welcome and part of the “tribe,” all you need to be is a sailor with a smile.